CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

      ![](../media/Lab-01/s3.png)

-1. Open a new query window, connect to the Azure SQL Database you plan to mirror to Microsoft Fabric (using the Azure portal query editor or SQL Server Management Studio), and create a database user connected to the login:
+1. Open a new query window,  and create a database user connected to the login:

      ```
      CREATE USER fabric_user FOR LOGIN fabric_login;
      ```

-## Task-02 Create a mirrored Azure SQL Database
+## Task 02: Create a mirrored Azure SQL Database

-1. Open the [Fabric portal](https://app.fabric.microsoft.com/home), You will be navigated to the **Fabric Home**.
+1. Open the ```https://app.fabric.microsoft.com```, You will be navigated to the **Fabric Home**.

     ![](../media/Lab-01/image10.png)